 Most creditors understand state property exemptions well and will proceed against assets that you can’t protect.
 If you’re facing a collection action and aren’t sure about your rights, a knowledgeable attorney can tell you if you stand to lose property and the options available to you.

 Considering Bankruptcy When You’re Temporarily Judgment Proof

 It’s common to recover after a financial setback, and being judgment proof now doesn’t mean that you’ll be in the same situation six months down the road.
 If you suspect that your financial picture will improve, you might want to consider filing for Chapter 7 bankruptcy and getting a fresh start while your income is low enough to qualify.
 Once your income rises, you might make too much money to file for Chapter 7 bankruptcy and find yourself stuck with debt, or might have to repay a portion of your debt through a Chapter 13 bankruptcy repayment plan.

 (To learn more about how filing for bankruptcy can help judgment-proof individuals, read Should I File for Bankruptcy if I’m Judgment Proof?)

 Questions for Your Attorney

-- Should I file a petition in bankruptcy if I am judgment proof?
+- Should I file for bankruptcy even though I’m currently judgment proof?